-Besides spin qubits, our lab has worked on other topics in mesoscopic device physics, including topics of graphene and complex oxide interfaces.
+Besides spin qubits, our lab has worked on other topics in mesoscopic device physics, including graphene and complex oxide interfaces.
 Below, we highlight some of this past work, as well as touch on Lieven’s background in NMR qubits.

 Graphene is a Nobel prize winning material formed by a hexagonal lattice of carbon atoms just one atom thick.
 Electrons in graphene behave as if they were massless relativistic particles, leading to extraordinary electronic properties.
 We have explored these properties experimentally with an emphasis on mesoscopic devices at low-temperature, where quantum mechanical effects become important.
 Examples include proximity-induced supercurrents, quantum confinement, electric-field induced band gaps, and Aharonov-Bohm oscillations.
 A second research direction has been to exploit the unique two-dimensionality of graphene for fundamental studies and novel devices, ranging from from DNA translocation to graphene electrodes for contacting and measuring individual molecules.